If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 What do I need to do if my CDL is suspended, revoked, canceled, or disqualified?

-• Notify your employer:
+Notify your employer

-• In writing, of all traffic convictions within 30 days of the conviction.
-This includes convictions related to your private automobile as well as a commercial vehicle.
+You must notify your employer in writing before the end of the business day following the day of the notice.
+You must include all traffic convictions within 30 days of the conviction including those related to your private automobile as well as a commercial vehicle.

-• Notify the Department of Licensing in writing, of all out-of-state traffic convictions within 30 days of the conviction.
-Complete an Out-of-State Traffic Conviction Report for each conviction and send to:
+Notify us, in writing, of all out-of-state traffic convictions within 30 days of the conviction.

 Citations Unit